506th Air Expeditionary Group

-The 506th Air Expeditionary Group (506 AEG) was a provisional United States Air Force unit.
-It was stationed at Kirkuk Airport from 2003 until 2011/12.
-The group was assigned to the United States Air Forces Central 332d Air Expeditionary Wing, stationed at Joint Base Balad, Iraq.
+The 506th Air Expeditionary Group is a provisional United States Air Force unit, assigned to Air Combat Command top activate or inactivate as needed.
+It was most recently stationed at Kirkuk Airport from 2003 until circa 2011.
+The group was assigned to the 332d Air Expeditionary Wing, stationed at Joint Base Balad, Iraq.

-The 506 AEG secured the base, conducts safe flight operations and fought in the Iraq War.
-As a provisional unit, the 506 AEG may be activated or inactivated at any time.
+The 506th secured the base, conducted safe flight operations and fought in the Iraq War.
+As a provisional unit, the group may be activated or inactivated as needed.

-The group's lineage begins in 1944 as the 301st Fighter Group which flew P-51 Mustangs as part of Twentieth Air Force in the Western Pacific.
+The group began in 1944 as the 506th Fighter Group which flew P-51 Mustangs as part of Twentieth Air Force in the Western Pacific.
 During the Cold War, the unit was a Strategic Air Command fighter-escort unit and later active with Tactical Air Command and the Air Force Reserve as a tactical fighter unit.

 Units

 The 506 AEG was composed of: